uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 - [ ] **Ensure Data Accuracy** Implement validation checks to maintain the accuracy and integrity of data used in fraud detection.

-- [ ] **Secure Data Storage** Store sensitive data securely, employing encryption and access controls to prevent unauthorized acces.
+- [ ] **Secure Data Storage** Store sensitive data securely, employing encryption and access controls to prevent unauthorized access.

 - [ ] **Maintain Audit Trails** Keep detailed records of data processing activities to facilitate audits and investigation.